Best radiators – our favourites for keeping your home warm this winter

 Expensive compared to panel radiators

-Part of the Windsor range of classic-style radiators from Milano, the horizontal model is perfect for anyone looking to replicate the look of a traditional cast iron radiator without the weight or price tag usually associated with column radiators.
+There are plenty of reasons why the Milano Windsor Horizontal Double Column Radiator is our number one pick.
+It's the perfect choice for anyone looking to replicate the look of a traditional cast iron radiator – without the weight or price tag usually associated with column models.

-The 1.5mm thick premium quality steel construction means heat is efficiently distributed through the columns and into your room, while the white powder coated finish will fit in with both traditional and classic contemporary interior schemes alike.
+The 1.5mm-thick, premium-quality steel construction ensures that heat is efficiently distributed through the columns and into your room, while the white powder-coated finish complements both traditional and classic contemporary interior schemes alike.

-Another bonus of this radiator is that it can be combined with other models from the range for a nice cohesive look – including the tall vertical design, which would work well in awkward spaces.
+Another bonus of this radiator is that it can be combined with other models from the range for a cohesive look – including the tall vertical design (available on Amazon), which works well in awkward spaces.
+We can’t really think of anything negative to say, so it gets our vote for the best radiator you can buy.

 Best contemporary radiator